evanwill/try-linux/content/1-intro.md

 But for most users, that is not necessarily the most compelling reason to use Linux.
 Instead they just appreciate a solid, powerful, and user-friendly OS.
-Linux provides security, privacy, stability/reliability, customization, and cost benefits, in addition to access to a huge ecosystem of open-source applications and services.
+Linux provides performance, security, privacy, and cost benefits, in addition to access to a huge ecosystem of open-source applications and services.

 Linux runs the vast majority of web servers (95%+), super computers (all of the top 500), smart phones (80%+), Chromebooks, IoT, and single board computers.
 So if you want to use a VM in the cloud, do high performance computing, or tinker with a Raspberry Pi at home, it's helpful to know Linux.